jonluca/blog/wip/2022-01-16-candy-machine.md

 {% include image.html file="candy-machine-fix" alt="Fix for the vulnerability" %}

 The hack seems fairly unsophisticated - the damage this vulnerability could do was pretty high, as the bug effectively allowed any account to control the Candy Machine.
-The attacker also submitted the transactions fairly slowly, and would've been able to capture the entirety of the vulnerable set of candy machines had they submitted the transactions through their own RPC pool without rate limits.
+The attacker submitted the transactions slowly, and would probably have been able to capture the entirety of the vulnerable set of candy machines had they submitted the transactions through their own RPC pool without rate limits.

 What's also interesting about the fix is that it was [actually fixed in code on December 31st for Candy Machine v2](https://github.com/metaplex-foundation/metaplex/commit/e9ef376443c3c8fd2f5b151dd0b09f757b1bf35c), but the CMv1 contract wasn't redeployed until it was actively being exploited.

 ## Fund extraction

-The attacker used Serum DEX and RaydiumSwapV2 to conver the SOL to USDC, then sent the USDC to a FTX address.
+The attacker used Serum DEX and RaydiumSwapV2 to convert the SOL to USDC, then sent the USDC to a FTX address.
 It should be fairly easy to reverse their idea from FTXs end if they've KYC'd properly.

 {% include image.html file="candy-machine-withdrawal" alt="Withdrawal transaction" %}

 ## Research

-Querying for historical data on chain in Solana is a fairly time consuming process.
+Querying for historical data on chain in Solana is a time consuming process.
 I tried doing research in jupyter notebook at first, but the volume of data made it hard to parse and query.

 I ended up cloning the historical transactions into a local database, and indexing that for faster queries.